takara-ai/Website/env/content/open source/prompt-engineering/brackets-in-ai-prompts.md

 Remember, the goal is to guide the AI toward your vision, not to force it.
 With practice, you'll develop an intuition for how to use brackets most effectively in your prompts.

+## ComfyUI vs Other Tools

+ComfyUI[^10] offers greater sensitivity in handling prompt strengths by not normalizing them.
+For example, a prompt like (masterpiece:1.2) (best:1.3) (quality:1.4) girl is applied exactly as specified, allowing for precise control over each element.
+In contrast, interfaces like a1111[^8] UI normalize prompt strengths by averaging them across all tokens, resulting in weights such as (masterpiece:0.98) (best:1.06) (quality:1.14) (girl:0.81).
+This normalization leads to less sensitive and more balanced weighting of each prompt component.
+The direct application in ComfyUI makes it ideal for users seeking detailed adjustments in their image generation.

 ## Advanced Models and Techniques

 Recent advancements in AI models have further refined the process of prompt interpretation and image generation: